Vector35/binaryninja-api/docs/guide/plugins.md

 And check `/tmp/bnlog.txt` when you're done.

+Additionally, running a python plugin with an environment variable of `BN_DISABLE_USER_PLUGINS` will prevent the API from initializing user-plugins which is helpful for root cause analysis.

 ## Writing Plugins

 First, take a look at some of the [example] plugins, or some of the [community] plugins to get a feel for different APIs you might be interested in.
 Of course, the full [API] docs are online and available offline via the `Help`/`Open API Reference...`.